Morocco wildlife landscape across mountains and national parks

 Behavior

-Nocturnal and very shy.
-Burrows into sand during the heat of the day.
-Hunts insects, small rodents, and desert plants at night.
+Nocturnal and shy.
+It shelters in burrows during the heat of the day and hunts insects, small rodents, and desert plants at night.

 Best Time